-PUBLIC FOUNDATION FOR THE RESEARCH OF CENTRAL AND EAST EUROPEAN
+PUBLIC FOUNDATION FOR RESEARCH ON CENTRAL AND EASTERN EUROPEAN

 HISTORY AND SOCIETY

 1./ GENERAL PROVISIONS